solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.0/azure-notebooks-setup/README.md

 3. It should open **Jupyter Notebooks** interface.

-## Update your Notebook Environment
+## Task 4: Update your Notebook Environment

 1. Navigate to the `>aml-python-sdk->starter-artifacts->python-notebooks` folder where you will find all your quickstart files.